If you find yourself in a situation where you can’t pay child support, you definitely are not alone.

 Financial Assistance & Programs to Help Fathers Pay Child Support

-Studies show that fathers recognize their obligations to financially support their children but two circumstances – lack of stable employment and incarceration – often make it difficult for them to fulfill that obligation.
+Studies show that fathers recognize their obligations to financially support their children.
+But two circumstances – lack of stable employment and incarceration – often make it difficult for them to fulfill that obligation.

 Another 400,000 are in jail and have child support cases ahead of them, according to the National Conference of State Legislatures.

 So, creating job opportunities and training fathers how to advance in the workplace became a focus for government-sponsored programs run by the Office of Child Support Enforcement.
 The federal government funds 91 such programs in 30 states plus the District of Columbia.
 Not all the programs are statewide.

 The Father Engagement Birth To Five program was born out of the Head Start program.
 It attempts to get (and keep) fathers engaged in their child’s development at an early age.